 UNO: Every family should own this classic card game.
 It’s simple enough for preschoolers, and you can add twists and house rules to make it more challenging for more advanced players as your kids get older.
 Plus, UNO cards can be used for ALL sorts of other fun learning activities, so they’re great to have on hand.

 Sushi Go!: I haven’t actually played this one yet, but it’s on my list to buy my own kids this year!
 It gets great reviews, and I’ve heard from several friends that it’s a winner.
+Update: We bought it for Christmas, and we LOVE it!
+It’s simple, colorful, and has just enough strategy to make it fun for all ages!

-Monopoly Deal: So, I pretty much loathe the board game Monopoly…it’s not the game itself…it’s just WAAAAY too long.
+Monopoly Deal: So, I pretty much loathe the board game Monopoly.
+It’s not the game itself…it’s just WAAAAY too long.
 But this card game version only takes 15-20 minutes and is so fun!
-It’s all the best parts of the original game condensed into a much more manageable time commitment
+It’s all the best parts of the original game condensed into a much more manageable time commitment.

 ARTS & CRAFTS GIFT IDEAS FOR KIDS